isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 ![](/images/About%20Us/Principal's%20Message%202025/Slide50.png)

 33 - Our Science Department is igniting a powerful vision, one that actively cultivates the 3 ‘IN-s’ in our students.
-This multifaceted approach ensures our students are not just learning topics in Science, but are truly INspired by Science, INquire like Scientists, and INnovate using Science.
-We achieve this by immersing them in the dynamic practices of science through robust inquiry-based learning.
+This multifaceted approach ensures our students are not just learning topics in Science, but are truly **INspired by Science, INquire like Scientists, and INnovate using Science.** We achieve this by immersing them in the dynamic practices of science through robust **inquiry-based learning**.
 Furthermore, we strategically connect their learning to the real-world through a diverse array of enriching programmes, including impactful learning journeys and engaging workshops.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide51.png)

-34 - Here, you can see our Math teachers using EdTech Feedback Assistant and SLS Adaptive Learning system to promote self-directed learning of Mathematics.
-We spark the joy of discovery through signature programmes like Computational Thinking in Mathematics and the Math Learning Day where students apply their knowledge of Math in games.
+34 - Here, you can see our Math teachers using EdTech Feedback Assistant and SLS Adaptive Learning system to promote self-directed learning of Mathematics. **We spark the joy of discovery** through signature programmes like **Computational Thinking** in Mathematics and the **Math Learning Day** where students apply their knowledge of Math in games.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide52.png)

 35 - This dedicated culture of collaboration and innovation, championed by every department, does more than just create exciting lessons and programs.
-In truth, we seek to actively cultivate the emerging and essential competencies and skills our students need for the future: critical thinking, adaptability, creativity, and effective communication.
+In truth, we seek to actively cultivate the **emerging and essential competencies and skills our students need for the future: critical thinking, adaptability, creativity, and effective communication**.
 The dynamic, supportive, and forward-looking environment shaped by our staff provides the fertile ground upon which the successes we celebrate today have grown.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide53.png)

 36 - Furthermore, we are deeply committed to how learning takes place.
-Our curricular approaches – encompassing content, pedagogy, and assessment – are designed to ignite a genuine Joy of Learning.
-We prioritise leveraging Educational Technology as a learning multiplier, embarking on MOE’s EdTech Masterplan 2030, in creating an authentic learning experience that foster engagement, sparkle curiosity, and nurture creativity.
-We believe that learning should be an active and engaging process that prepares students not just for a life of tests, but the test of life.
+Our **curricular approaches** – encompassing **content, pedagogy, and assessment** – are designed to ignite a genuine **Joy of Learning**.
+We prioritise leveraging **Educational Technology as a learning multiplier**, embarking on **MOE’s EdTech Masterplan 2030,** in creating an authentic learning experience that foster engagement, sparkle curiosity, and nurture creativity.
+We believe that learning should be an active and engaging process that prepares students not just for a life of tests, but the **test of life**.

 37 - The following will be captured in the slide:
-As your Principal, I am also personally committed to developing the curriculum leadership capabilities of our School Management Team through the Leadership in Curriculum and Instruction (LCI) framework, ensuring that our educational practices remain dynamic, responsive, and progressive.
+As your Principal, I am also personally committed to developing the **curriculum leadership capabilities** of our **School Management Team** through the **Leadership in Curriculum and Instruction (LCI)** framework, ensuring that our educational practices remain dynamic, responsive, and progressive.
 This commitment to continuous improvement, supported by the systemic use of data, underpins everything we do.

-E. EdTech 2030 Masterplan
+***E. EdTech 2030 Masterplan ***

 ![](/images/About%20Us/Principal's%20Message%202025/Slide54.png)

 38 - At Serangoon Secondary School, our EdTech ecosystem is guided by the vision that “Teaching and learning can take place anytime, anywhere, with the appropriate digital device.”
 This vision drives a transformative shift from traditional teaching methods towards a digitally empowered learning experience.
 Through this ecosystem, students are enabled to rely primarily, if not entirely, on their Personal Learning Devices (PLDs) to support their educational journey, wherever the learning design is facilitated through EdTech-enabled approaches.

-39 - Core Digital Learning Experience
+**39 - Core Digital Learning Experience**

 ![](/images/About%20Us/Principal's%20Message%202025/Slide55.png)